phnmnl/container-tool-generic_filter/README.md

 ## Description

 A Galaxy module from the [Workflow4metabolomics](http://workflow4metabolomics.org) infrastructure.

+The generic filter tool allows you to remove rows in sample dataset or variable dataset.
+You select the rows you want to remove by specifying a column to check (column name) and a value or a numerical range to satisfy.
+With this filter, it is also possible to remove NA values.

-For further informations please refer the for project's [GitHub page](https://github.com/workflow4metabolomics/tool-generic_filter).
+For further informations please refer to the project's [GitHub page](https://github.com/workflow4metabolomics/tool-generic_filter).

 ## Key features